Organised chaos: Why BJP is encouraging multiple chief minister claimants in Haryana

 BJP strategy?

-Having several party leaders stake claim to the chief minister’s post may not be than a sign of indiscipline within the organisation.
+Having several party leaders stake claim to the chief minister’s post may not be a sign of indiscipline within the organisation.
 Rather, it may be part of the BJP’s strategy to enthuse its voter base as it attempts to ward off anti-incumbency sentiment in Haryana, political analysts in the state told Scroll.

 “Discipline or indiscipline within a party is dependent on the party’s strength,” said SK Chahal, professor and dean faculty of social sciences at Kurukshetra University.
 “If a party is strong somewhere, it is less likely to have dissenting voices, especially when it also has a dominant leader at the top.”